 Ute Lake: Fishing for walleye was slow.
-Fishing for white bass was good when using jigging spoons and blade baits for suspended fish in 20-30 feet of water.
-Fishing for smallmouth bass and largemouth bass was good when using drop-shot rigs in 8-16 feet of water, and top-water lures in the back of coves.
+Fishing for white bass was fair when using vertical jigging spoons and blade baits for suspended fish in 20-30 feet of water.
+Fishing for smallmouth bass and largemouth bass was good when using drop shot rigs in 8-16 feet of water and top water lures in the back of coves.
 Fishing for crappie was slow.
-Fishing for catfish was good when using nightcrawler worms and cut bait.
-The main lake water surface temperature was in the mid 80 F range and the water clarity was clear.
+Fishing for catfish was fair when using nightcrawler worms and cut bait.
+The main lake water surface temperature was in the low 80 F range and the water clarity was clear.